salrashid123/k8s_federation_with_gcp/README.md

 With this technique, you can enable an onprem k8s cluster to directly authenticate and access GCP Services without needing to distribute [GCP Service Account Keys](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform#importing_credentials_as_a_secret) as a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 First off, don't do that...dont' download a GCP service account key if you can help it (see [Best practices for securing service accounts](https://cloud.google.com/iam/docs/best-practices-for-securing-service-accounts))

-Plese note we are talking about two different Service Accounts:
+Please note we are talking about two different Service Accounts:

 * [GCP Service Accounts](https://cloud.google.com/iam/docs/service-accounts#default)
 * [Kubernetes Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)

-This article focuses on using the Kubernetes Service account to authenticate to GCP and _optinally_ impersonate a GCP Service Account wihtout needed to download a key.
+This article focuses on using the Kubernetes Service account to authenticate to GCP and _optionally_ impersonate a GCP Service Account without needed to download a key.
 Its basically federating the Kubernetes Cluster with GCP.

 > This repo is NOT supported by Google

 If your'e using GKE, don't bother reading this...just use the built in [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
-If its a raw k8s service on AWS or Azure, see [Configuring workload identity federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation#aws)
+If its a raw k8s service on AWS or Azure, see [Configuring workload identity federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation#aws) and [Anthos clusters](https://cloud.google.com/anthos/clusters/docs)

 ---